Just one syllable, “No,” can be the hardest sound to make. Especially in the moment when it’s most crucial to utter this sound.

 The main thing is to find a real situation.

 When I use a real situation, I know exactly what I’m thinking about that situation.
 I’m very familiar with the reasons why I’m having trouble, or had trouble, saying no. Then I literally write down my thinking and start to question what I wrote using the four questions and turnarounds of The Work.

 I write my stressful thoughts about the other person on a Judge-Your-Neighbor Worksheet.
-For example, if I was afraid that the person would disapprove of me if I say no, I would write a worksheet like this.
+For example, if I was afraid that the person would disapprove of me if I said no, I would write a worksheet like this.

 Line 1: I am afraid of her because she will disapprove of me (if I say no).

 Line 2: I want her to like me.

 I want her to keep being my friend.

 Line 3: She should understand that my no is not a rejection of her.